ramachandra2002/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![P19](https://user-images.githubusercontent.com/89923461/132079671-96bfd13c-4a18-4d82-994d-736d48274f12.jpg)

+LAB 3

 # Day 2 - Timing libs, hierarchial vs flat synthesis efficient flop coding styles

+# 1 - Introduction to timing .libs

+## .lib

+We already know about .lib, but now lets look what it looks like in an editor

 # Day 3 - Combinational and Sequential Optimizations